ellyyuyang/abs-quanti-nanopore/README.md

   * absolute abundance of pathogens and ARG-carrying hosts can then be extracted

 #### **D) Running time estimation for major steps:**
-For an input fastq file with size `10 Gb`, an approximated `3-4 hr` data processing time would be expected to generate the final microbial absolute quantification results.
+For an input fasta file with size `10 Gb`, an approximated `3-4 hr` data processing time would be expected to generate the final microbial absolute quantification results.
 * `Kraken2` for taxonomic classification -- `30 min` with 10 threads and 300 G memory pre-allocated.
 * `Minimap2` for *mClover3* (spiked gene) identification -- `2.5 min` with 10 threads and 150 G memory pre-allocated.
 * `Processing kraken2 output` to convert the sequenced genome copy numbers to the final absolute cell abundance per unit sample volumn: